Chip-scale superconducting quantum gravimeter combining a SQUID, a transmon, and a nanomechanical resonator: Introduction

+Nevertheless, translating these hybrid circuit mechanical demonstrations into deployable gravimetric sensors remains challenging.
+Existing chip-scale optomechanical and electromechanical demonstrations provide key ingredients for displacement readout and circuit integration, but they do not by themselves provide a calibrated, long-term-stable gravimeter \cite{Etaki2008NatPhys,Reed2017}.
 In this paper, we propose and analyze a chip-scale quantum gravimeter that couples a flux-tunable transmon qubit longitudinally to a nanomechanical resonator.
-We embed the mechanical beam directly inside the qubit's dc SQUID loop.
-This placement allows us to exploit the Josephson potential's nonlinearity for creating a motion-dependent inductance.
-Consequently, small gravitational displacements result in a strong, direct modulation of the qubit frequency.
-Unlike standard dispersive readouts, this longitudinal interaction encodes gravitational acceleration $g$ as a geometric phase on the qubit superposition \cite{PhysRevA.82.031804,kounalakis}.
-We further employs a stroboscopic protocol that measures the system only at mechanical revival times.
+We embed the mechanical beam inside a dedicated mechanical SQUID loop connected in parallel to the flux-tunable transmon SQUID, so that beam motion modulates the mechanical-SQUID flux and hence the qubit frequency, producing a longitudinal qubit mechanics coupling.
+Consequently, small gravitational displacement directly modulates the qubit frequency.
+Rather than relying on a purely dispersive displacement readout, the longitudinal interaction encodes $g$ in a qubit phase through the gravity-dependent geometric phase \cite{kounalakis}.
+We further employ a stroboscopic protocol that measures the system only at mechanical revival times.
 This suppresses both which-path information and polaron dephasing.
-The predicted sensitivity reaches $\eta_g \simeq 10^2\,\mathrm{nGal}/\sqrt{\mathrm{Hz}}$ (approx.~$\num{e-9}\,\si{\metre\per\second\squared\per\sqrt\hertz}$).
-This performance rivals that of transportable atomic sensors, while offering repetition of kilohertz-rates with zero dead time \cite{Peters1999Nature,Geiger2020,Freier2016}.

-Our design goes beyond sensitivity to address the practical limitations of field-deployable quantum gravimetry.
-We replace moving macroscopic parts with a monolithic, lithographic design.
-This allows electrical \textit{in situ} tuning of both the detector bandwidth and the displacement-to-flux coupling \cite{Etaki2008NatPhys,Pirkkalainen2015}.
-The platform also supports SI traceability.
-We calibrate the qubit via standard microwave spectroscopy and determine the effective lever arm through tilt-dependent magnetic field mapping \cite{PhysRevA.82.031804,kounalakis}.
-To reduce low-frequency magnetic noise, we bias the device near a flux-nulled point \cite{PhysRevLett.125.023601}.
-Finally, the device's compact footprint permits multiplexed gradiometric arrays in a single dilution refrigerator.
-This configuration facilitates common-mode noise rejection, a key requirement for inertial navigation and fundamental physics \cite{Hinderer2007,Carney2019,Touboul2017}.
+For the parameter sets considered here, the projected sensitivity ranges from $6.7\times10^2$ to $6.5\times10^3\,\mathrm{nGal}/\sqrt{\mathrm{Hz}}$.
+This level of sensitivity is comparable to values reported for atom-interferometric gravimeters\cite{Peters1999Nature,Geiger2020,Freier2016}, while using sub-millisecond interrogation times.